Reporting at the intersection of climate and energy

-My best work usually involves telling stories of the people and places central to critical environmental issues.
-They're all listed below, but first, you should visit these two links:
+My best work usually involves telling stories of the people and places central to critical climate and environmental issues.

 • Read my one-page resume (PDF).

 • Learn why the Columbia Journalism Review said: Magill's reporting is a "model for other reporters on this beat in the West and beyond."
 On June 12, 2013, the Columbia Journalism Review highlighted my data-driven energy reporting at the Fort Collins Coloradoan as a model for how journalists should report on oil and gas.
 Click here to read the story (PDF).

 These are some highlights of my most recent work.
 Find my latest Climate Central work and profile here.

 How Trump's Monuments Review Could Impact Climate — This story represents my breaking-news coverage of President Trump's executive order calling for the review of national monuments created under the Antiquities Act.
 The story illustrates my ability to leverage sources who served in former federal administrations in addition to academia and advocacy groups — April 26, 2017